DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 Disk identifier: 0x59c31a57

-Device     Boot Start      End  Sectors  Size Id Type /dev/sdb1        2048 62332927 62330880 29.7G  c W95 FAT32 (LBA)
+Device     Boot Start      End  Sectors  Size Id Type /dev/sdb1        8192 62333951 62325760 29.7G  c W95 FAT32 (LBA)
 ```

 The fdisk output above confirms /dev/sdb contains a single FAT32 formatted partition slightly smaller than the advertised capacity of 32G.

 ## Preparing the microSD boot media
-Before transferring the files to the Pi's microSD card, we'll want to partition the storage space between the boot files and the system (root) files to be installed later.
+Before transferring files to the Pi's microSD card, we'll want to partition the storage space between the boot files and the system (root) files to be installed later.

 ### First, partition the microSD card